-- 2.4.1 Minimum entry requirements, both academic and non-academic (including competence in English language), for entry to Goldsmiths will be reviewed annually.
+- 2.4.1 Minimum entry requirements, both academic and non-academic (including competence in English language), for entry to Goldsmiths will be reviewed annually with all relevant internal stakeholders in accordance with Goldsmiths general strategies.
 These entry requirements will reflect Goldsmiths' commitment to ensuring fair access and assessing a student's ability to succeed on their chosen programme of study while seeking to enrich the community of the institution with those who are best placed to contribute to its intellectual life. - 2.4.2 In addition, requirements that reflect the qualities, skills and knowledge required for specific programmes (or groups of programmes) are determined by the academic Admissions Tutor and academic Heads of Departments in consultation with the Admissions Office. - 2.4.3 Responsibility for monitoring requirements and ensuring that entry requirements assist in identifying those most able to succeed on a given programme lies with the academic Heads of Departments, the Admissions Tutor(s) and the Admissions Office.